-- When you get a full half, you can call the butcher and give your own precise instructions about cutting, grinding, and even curing (sausages) as desired.
+- When your animal is delivered to the butcher, you will have a call with the butcher and give your own precise instructions about cutting, grinding, and even curing (sausages) as desired.

 If you have never bought freezer beef straight from the farm, here’s a quick primer on how farm-direct beef shares:

-- You buy a fraction of the cow (a half, a quarter, or an eighth) and you pay the farmer for the animal based on it’s rail-weight, and the butcher for the processing.
+- You buy a fraction of the cow (a whole, a half, or a quarter) and you pay the farmer for the animal based on it’s rail-weight, and the butcher for the processing.
 That means your total bill can vary based on the final weight of the animal, typically ranging from 625 to 675lbs

 - You get to experience “tongue-to-tail” eating.
 You will get your fraction of everything a beef cow yields, which includes the commonly-known cuts like steak and ground beef, but there are also roasts and soup bones, too.